garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     sceneView.graphicsOverlays.add(routingSceneGraphics)
     ```

-1. In `button_routing_onAction`, first toggle the state of the button.
-Then if the routing button has been selected, set the map view and scene view's touch delegates to the ones you created; otherwise, set it to `nil`.
+1. In `button_routing_onAction`, toggle the state of the button.
+If the routing button has been selected, set the map view and scene view's touch delegates to the ones you created; otherwise, set it to `nil`.
 Unselect the buffer and query button if the routing button has been selected.
 Finally, reset the routing touch delegate, in order to clear any origin point and graphics that have already been saved and displayed:

     ```
-    @IBAction func button_routing_onAction(_ sender: UIButton) {
+    @IBAction func button_routing_onAction(_ sender: NSButton) {
-        sender.isSelected = !sender.isSelected
         mapView.touchDelegate = (NSOnState == button_routing.state) ? routingTouchDelegateMap : nil
         sceneView.touchDelegate = (NSOnState == button_routing.state) ? routingTouchDelegateScene : nil